mpdylan/Floquet/README.md

 * Schroedinger operators on the real line
 * Discrete Schroedinger operators and Jacobi matrices (related to polynomials orthogonal on the real line)
-* Szego recurrence relations (related to polynomials orthogonal on the unit circle) There is also a submodule OPUC which can compute the relevant orthogonal polynomials, which are used in the
+* Szego recurrence relations (related to polynomials orthogonal on the unit circle) There is also a submodule OPUC which can compute the relevant orthogonal polynomials, which are used in the latter two settings.

 ## Requirements
 This requires the following Julia packages:
 * Polynomials
 * ODE
 * ApproxFun
-*
+* ForwardDiff